-There is now firm evidence to suggest that a permanently plugged in life is more susceptible to poor mental health.
+There is now firm evidence that a permanently plugged-in life is harming productivity and employee wellbeing.
 For many, a digital detox provides much-needed space to think and de-stress.

 Is technology stopping us from thinking?

-Many cultural commentators think that in the future we will look back on smartphone use the same way that we now look back on smoking.
-It is interesting to note that Bill Gates and Steve Jobs were very strict about their children’s use of technology, and Jobs never let his children own or use iPads or iPhones.
-Perhaps this should have been a signal to all of us.
+Some cultural commentators have suggested that in future we will look back on smartphone use the same way that we now look at smoking.
+It is interesting to note that technology pioneers Bill Gates and Steve Jobs were very strict about their children’s use of technology, and Jobs never let his children own or use iPads or iPhones.